 After South Korea announced on May 20, 2010, an international finding that North Korea attacked South Korea's naval ship, Cheonan, on March 26, killing 46 sailors, CMC Vice Chairman Guo Boxiong visited the Shenyang Military Region apparently in early June, including its troops at the border with North Korea.
 In July, the PLA also "opposed" U.S.-ROK maritime exercises in the whole Yellow Sea, seemingly supporting the DPRK which was the target of the exercises to enhance deterrence and defense.
 In August, the PRC Executive Vice Minister of Public Security Liu Jing visited North Korea to hold talks and donate equipment to the Ministry of People's Security which was identified as under the National Defense Commission.
-At a higher level, PRC Minister of Public Security Meng Jianzhu visited Pyongyang on February 13-14, 2011, arriving two days after protestors in Egypt ousted President Hosni Mubarak.
+At a higher level, PRC Minister of Public Security Meng Jianzhu visited Pyongyang on February 13-14,

+54 Defense Department, "Report on PRC Military Power," May 29, 2004.

+55 Wen Wei Po, October 13, 2006.

+56 South China Morning Post, October 17, 2006.

+2011, arriving two days after protestors in Egypt ousted President Hosni Mubarak.
 Minister Meng signed an agreement to cooperate with the DPRK, before he got a meeting with Kim Jong II.
-In

-51 Defense Department, "Report on PRC Military Power," May 29, 2004.

-52 Wen Wei Po, October 13, 2006.

-53 South China Morning Post, October 17, 2006.

-April, the DPRK allegedly launched a cyberattack that was staged from China against South Korea, in the first public report of a cyberattack by one country against another's bank.
+In April, the DPRK allegedly launched a cyberattack that was staged from China against South Korea, in the first public report of a cyberattack by one country against another's bank.
 In July, the PRC gave or sold 3,000-4,000 military trucks and jeeps to North Korea.
-The next month, PRC Defense Minister, General Liang Guanglie, met with a DPRK military officer on logistics.54
+The next month, PRC Defense Minister, General Liang Guanglie, met with a DPRK military officer on logistics.57

 In November 2011, Kim Jong II and Kim Jong Un received PLA General Li Jinai, a CMC Member who conveyed greetings from Hu Jintao as Party leader but not CMC Chairman.
 Just after the PLA's visit, the DPRK announced on November 30 that it made progress in uranium enrichment.
-However, after Kim Jong II died, Hu Jintao on December 20 expressed condolences also as the CMC Chairman, in a rare invocation of this military title in dealing with North Korea.
+However, after Kim Jong Il died, Hu Jintao on December 20 expressed condolences also as the CMC Chairman, in a rare invocation of this military title in dealing with North Korea.
 Hu promptly expressed support for Kim Jong Un, even before he was named as Supreme Leader.
 In mid-2012, the PLA and civilian forces held exercises at the Yalu River and elsewhere near the DPRK (including in a counter-terrorism scenario), but with no reported DPRK participation.
-During PRC Defense Minister Chang Wanquan's visit to Washington in August 2013, the PLA's Director of Foreign Affairs spoke to selected reporters and called for the U.S. side to be "flexible" toward North Korea and spoke against sanctions to deal with its nuclear weapons program.
+During PRC Defense Minister Chang Wanguan's visit to Washington in August 2013, the PLA's Director of Foreign Affairs spoke to selected reporters and called for the U.S. side to be "flexible" toward North Korea and spoke against sanctions to deal with its nuclear weapons program.
 The next month, however, Under Secretary of Defense for Policy James Miller called on the PRC to maintain and increase pressure on North Korea to achieve denuclearization.
+From December 2013 to January 2014, PRC media reported that thousands of PLA soldiers held winter exercises in the Shenyang Military Region, training specifically at the Changbai mountain at the border with North Korea.58 The exercise raised questions about whether the PRC signaled attention to North Korea's instability, after Xi Jinping's Conference on Peripheral Diplomacy in October 2013.